 - Where Should it Live?
 In living rooms, the sofa should take its rightful place in the Command Position.
 This is the spot in a room where the whole area can be easily viewed.
 (In bedrooms, this is where the bed would go.)
 In most cases, the sofa should be placed against a wall.
 However, for a variety of reasons, this cannot always happen.
 If it’s free-standing, there should be a kind of anchor behind it, such as a buffet table or sofa table.
 This will help to ground the occupants, providing more security to those sitting.
 Focal points such as fireplaces, televisions, and picture windows should also be considered.
 It’s best to place the sofa in an L-shape or slight curvature around a focal point.
 Sofas are also great in bedrooms or playrooms, with more flexibility as to where they may be placed (such as a loveseat at the foot of the bed).

 The sofa or couch is one of the most important pieces in a living room.
 It’s a place where one can curl up with a book or a furry member of the household.
 It’s the perfect perch to relax while watching movies.
-It sets the stage for entertaining friends and loved ones, and can be a symbol of style and elegance for any space.
+It sets the stage for entertaining friends and loved ones and can be a symbol of style and elegance for any space.
+However, sometimes you do need a little extra seating so don’t forget to think about armchairs or perhaps reclining chairs that pair with the sofa of your choice.
+If you need a little help choosing those elements of the room, you could read this article for a little more help.
+It would be incredibly disheartening if you had guests over but there was not enough room for them all to sit comfortably, so bear that in mind when choosing your next couch.
 I hope these tips help you to choose the sofa that is right for you and your environment.
-I think my next couch will be something in a rich, durable velvet, perhaps in a royal blue or emerald green.
+I think my next couch will be something in rich, durable velvet, perhaps in a royal blue or emerald green.